-The owners of word and device KERRYGOLD EUTMs claimed infringement in Spain for use of the sign KERRYMAID.
+The owners of KERRYGOLD EUTMs claimed infringement in Spain for use of the sign KERRYMAID.
 The Alicante Commercial Court referred three questions to the CJEU, focusing on how to apply the peaceful coexistence of the mark and sign in the UK and Ireland to the Spanish proceedings.
 The CJEU decided, broadly, that the peaceful coexistence and geographical, demographic, economic or other circumstances prevalent in some Member States should form part of the global assessment of likelihood of confusion and due cause, but was not itself definitive.
 The court should have regard to the different market conditions and sociocultural circumstances between Member States.
 Accordingly, a trade mark proprietor can prevent infringement in any part of the EU, whether or not such infringement extends throughout the EU (and so, an agreement to co-exist in one part of the EU will not prevent an infringement claim in another).

 Flynn prevents parallel imports of third party products bearing its brand

-In a rare parallel import case, the Court of Appeal decided that a trade mark owner can prevent parallel imports of pharmaceutical products sold under its trade mark where the relevant goods were not put on the market by the trade mark owner, but by a third party.
+In a rare parallel import case, the Court of Appeal decided that a trade mark owner could prevent parallel imports of pharmaceutical products sold under its trade mark where the relevant goods were not put on the market by the trade mark owner, but by a third party.
 The decision focuses on the issue of 'control', which was material on the question of whether the trade mark owner could prevent the particular parallel imports.

 The Court concluded that Flynn (the trade mark owner) did not have the ability to exercise control over the goods before they were placed on the market by the third party, Pfizer, in the exporting state.
 Further, the links between Flynn and Pfizer were not such that use of the Flynn trade mark was under Pfizer's control.
 Accordingly, Flynn's enforcement of its trade mark against parallel imports of products manufactured by Pfizer, and bearing Flynn's mark, would not breach free movement of goods provisions.